MOIMOB/drinkable/README.md

 ### Translation
 If you want to add a new language to the app follow these steps.
 The best experience is to clone the repo and run the web code.

+There is currently two files that you can translate `translation.json` is used for overall app translations, this file is required `ingredients.json` is used for ingredient translations, this file is optional but highly appreciated

 #### Add a new Folder
 Under src/locales add a folder with your languages ISO Code.
 For example if you want to add Swedish translation you add a folder called 'sv'

 #### Copy content
 Copy `locales/en/translation.json` into your new folder.
 Example `locales/sv/translation.json`

+Copy `locales/en/ingredients.json` into your new folder.
+Example `locales/sv/ingredients.json`

 #### Translate
 Now edit the file and replace the english words with your language of choice.